-Little known to visitors because most boat tours did not pass this way, the group of islands in Chippewa Bay was once more prominent because of the Chippewa Bay Yacht Club, which won and hosted Gold Cup Races here.
-Since Dark Island has been opened to the public, more visitors discover this beautiful area.
+Little known to visitors because most boat tours did not pass this way, the group of islands in Chippewa Bay was once more prominent when the Chippewa Yacht Club won the Gold Cup in 1904 and defended it on their home course until 1907.
+Since Dark Island has been open to the public, more visitors have discovered this beautiful area.

 Chippewa Bay has a rich history of hunting and fishing.
 In 1896 George Boldt, Frederick Bourne, Charles Englis, David Lyon and several others formed the Oak Island Fishing and Gunning Club.
 Bourne liked the area enough to build a massive stone Castle on Dark Island.
 The legacy continues today with the Chippewa Fish and Game Club.
 The Fish and Game Club has undertaken several notable conservation efforts that include an annual pike hatchery and the creation of local wood duck habitats.
 The Fish and Game Club also hosts a fantastic corn roast for the community at the end of the summer.

 Like many areas in the Thousand Islands, Chippewa Bay is awash in natural beauty.
 It was a magnet for the Painter Frederic Remington.
 He maintained a camp that he called Ingleneuk on Tamagami Island.
 His studio can still be seen on the Channel side of the Island.
 Local Artist Michael Ringer has done a lovely painting of the studio in winter.
 Remington used the Chippewa landscape for quite a few paintings including “Howl of the Weather.”
 The Frederic Remington Art Museum is down river from Chippewa Bay in Ogdensburg, NY.
 The museum has an excellent collection of sculptures, paintings and memorabilia.